gobelins-axis/axis-api/README.md

 ### Handling exit

-At anytime, the player can leave the game with the machine home button, when this button is pressed the player will be asked to confirm or cancel, you can handle these situations with the following events:
+At anytime, the player can leave the game with the machine home button, when this button is pressed the player will be asked to confirm or cancel, you can handle these situations with the following events :

 ```js
 // Exit game events